-The Election CycleThe municipal election is held on the Tuesday following the first Monday in the month of November during the odd-numbered calendar years (such as 2001, 2003, 2005, and so forth).
+The Election CycleThe municipal election is held on the Tuesday following the first Monday in the month of November during the odd-numbered calendar years (such as 2011, 2013, 2015, and so forth).
 The Mayor and City Council and school board members are elected for two-year terms.
 All positions are up for election during each municipal election.

 The State of Maine general and referendum elections are held annually on the Tuesday following the first Monday in November.
 The primary election is held on the second Tuesday of June of each general election year.